CoryG89/coryg89.github.com/_posts/2013-06-06-recreating-the-peg-game-at-cracker-barrel-in-html5.md

    satisfied.
    1. The `jumpPos` position must be occupied.
    2. The `landPos` position must *not* be occupied.
- - Activate all pegs with at least one valid move and highlight the move for the player.
+ - Activate all pegs with at least one valid move and highlight the move(s) for the player.

 The full commented source code is [**available on GitHub**][repo] and there